fgonza2/module11/README.md

 In this analysis, i will describe the methodology used, provide links and overview of the code used and provide a final report for the end user (in this case a car dealer) on how to approach this problem without the need for the customer to have any knowledge in data science, and be able to take it in practical use.

- **Methodology**
+### Applying the CRISP-DM Methodology

 Using the CRISP-DM (cross industry standard process for data mining) framework to start with the business problem and establish a process to analyze the data and develop the proper steps to structure the problem.
 More information on CRISP-DM can be found **here** and **here**.
 Sources that i have utilized to perform this analysis.
-We want to use this methodology and avoid rushing into analytics and spend unnecessary time and resources.
+I used this methodology and avoided rushing into analytics and spend unnecessary time and resources.
+The analysis below describes the structure and steps that i followed for this project.

 **Business understanding**